 It sure feels good to get your earnings deposited into your account at the end of your driving period or even in-between, provided you have at least $5 in earnings.
 The money will be in your account within minutes, but there is a 50-cents charge for each time you request instant pay regardless of the dollar amount.

-Another viable payment option that incurs no charges, is to have your earnings deposited into your checking or saving account on Tuesday for the previous week earnings.
+Another viable payment option that incurs no charges, is to have your earnings deposited into your checking or savings account on Tuesday for the previous week’s earnings.

-If you enjoy meeting new people everyday, driving for Uber will appeal to you.
+If you enjoy meeting new people every day, driving for Uber will appeal to you.
 The variety of people you meet cannot even be described with words.
-As a Uber driver, I have offered rides to politicians, bankers, musicians, business moguls, quiet and loud mouths, etc.
+As an Uber driver, I have offered rides to politicians, bankers, musicians, business moguls, quiet and loudmouths, etc.

 I have learned why buildings are erected a certain way, schools that are good for future leaders, and investment tips hidden from the masses.
-Most Uber riders are pleasant, polite, and nice.
+Most Uber passengers are pleasant, polite, and nice.

 4 – You Can Earn Tips